 If you’re embarrassed by discolored, flaking toenails, you’re not alone.
 It’s estimated that a toenail fungus affects about 20% of all Americans.
 The doctors at Arlington/Mansfield Foot & Ankle Centers offer conventional medical care for toenail fungus.
-However, the team realizes that a fungal infection can be hard to eliminate, so they also offer treatment with the HyperBlue PLUS® laser.
+However, the team realizes that a fungal infection can be hard to eliminate, so they also offer laser treatment in the Mansfield location.
 If you’re concerned about toenail fungus, schedule an appointment online or call one of the two locations in Arlington or Mansfield, Texas.

 A fungal toenail infection, called onychomycosis, occurs when a fungus, yeast, or mold manages to invade the nail through a tear or crack in the surrounding skin.
 Once the organism gets a hold, it begins to grow and cause a fungal infection.